Bachelor of Arts – Bachelor of Laws (Honours) [Embedded]

 Nil - Business, Law and Governance subjects

-3 credit points – Creative Media, Arts or Social Sciences subjects not taken as part of the Arts major
+3 credit points - Creative Media, Arts or Social Sciences subjects not taken as part of an Arts major

 Supplementary exam for final subject